MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 Enter access token:
 ```

-2. To provide a response to the above prompt, go back to your PowerShell script and:
+3. To provide a response to the above prompt, go back to your PowerShell script and:

    - Update the `$authority` and `$resourceUrl` variables.
-They must match the values provided in the console output, as specified by the MIP SDK in the `challenge` parameter of `AcquireOAuth2Token()`:
+They must match the values provided in the console output in step #2 (as specified by the MIP SDK in the `challenge` parameter of `AcquireOAuth2Token()`):
      - `$authority` should be `https://login.windows.net/common/oauth2/authorize`
      - `$resourceUrl` should be `https://syncservice.o365syncservice.com/` or `https://aadrm.com`
    - Run the PowerShell script.
 The `Get-ADALToken` cmdlet triggers an Azure AD authentication prompt similar to the following example.
-You must use the same identity provided in the console output.
+Specify the same account provided in the console output in step #2.
 After successful sign-in, the access token will be placed on the clipboard.

      [![Visual Studio acquire token sign-in](media/quick-file-list-labels-cpp/acquire-token-sign-in.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in.png#lightbox)